 What are Surety Bonds?

 A surety bond is often an essential part of construction projects funded by tax dollars, but it isn’t unusual for a surety bond to be required for private construction jobs either.
-Surety bonds are a three-party agreement that legally ties together the principal, an obligee, and a surety company.
+A surety involvesa three-party agreement that legally ties together the principal, an obligee, and a surety company.
 Each role is often as follows:

-Principal: This is an individual or business that has purchased the bond to guarantee the task in question, payment or service, will be finished.
+Principal: This is an individual or business that has purchased the bond to guarantee to another party (the obligee) that they will complete the task, payment or service in question.

-Surety: The company that is backing the bond if the principal fails to fulfill it.
+Surety: The surety company that is responsible to step in and fulfill the obligation if the principal fails to do so.

-In general, the surety bond guarantees that the principal party will fulfill the obligations of the contract and if they do not, the bond will cover damages and losses.
+In general, the surety bond guarantees that the principal party will fulfill the obligations of the contract and if they do not, the obligee can claim on the bond to make the surety company step in and fulfill the obligation.
 There are several types of bonds, but the three most common ones a contractor will be required to get are:

-The process a contractor must go through to be issued any of the surety bonds above are hyper similar but the focus may be more on one factor instead of another, depending on the type of bond you’re seeking.
+The process a contractor must go through to be issued any of the surety bonds above are very similar but the focus may be more on one factor instead of another, depending on the type of bond you’re seeking from a surety company.
 If you click on any of the above types of surety bonds, you’ll see the individual process for each and have access to frequently asked questions contractors tend to have about each surety.

 Applying for a Performance Bond: As mentioned earlier, any contractor who applies for a surety bond will go through a very similar process, but the focus may be different depending on the bond need.
-With performance bonds, a surety provider will look at several types of financial records and review the contractor’s business experience.
+With this specific bond, a surety company will look at various types of financial records and review the contractor’s business experience.

 The specific requirements to be issued a performance bond depends on the size of the bond you need:

-- Performance bonds less than $750, 000 can be obtained with a simple 1-2 page application and are more based on the credit of the contractor who owns the construction business and their experience with similarly sized jobs.
+- Bonds less than $750,000 can be obtained with a simple 1-2 page application and are more based on the credit of the contractor who owns the construction business and their experience with similarly sized jobs.

-- A performance bond that is over $750K and up to $1.5 million requires financial statements from both the contractor’s company and their personal statements as well.
+- A performance bond that is over $750K and up to $1.5 million requires financial statements from both the contractor’s company and their personal financial statement as well.

-- Performance bonds over $1.5 million often require a CPA with experience in construction accounting and reports that allow the surety provider to track the job performance.
+- Bonds over $1.5 million often require a financial statement prepared by a CPA with experience in construction accounting and reports that allow the surety company to track the job performance.

-A contractor’s past experience is a big factor when working to obtain a performance bond as the surety provider wants to ensure they can handle the project.
+A contractor’s past experience is a big factor when working to obtain a performance bond as the surety company wants to ensure they can handle the project.

 Use this free bond calculator to calculate your total surety bond cost!